louisgv/wtf.is/README.md

 ## For developer

+1. Coding:

   - All code should be in `/src`
   - Do `npm link` to install the cli
   - Run build -> profit

+2. Committing:

+  - Use `npm run commit` instead of `git commit` (We're using comitizen)

+3. Publishing:

+  - Do a PR.

 ## Source Order: